cysouw/diathesis/text/c01_introduction.md

 ## Defining diathesis

-#### Alternation {.unnumbered}
+A diathesis is defined here as special kind of alternation of two different clause constructions.
+To properly define the notion 'diathesis', I will first define 'alternation' in general.
+The definition of 'clause alternation' will be built on that basis.
+Finally, a diathesis will be defined as special kind of clause alternation.

 An \textsc{alternation} (or simply 'grammatical marking') is defined as follows:

 - An alternation consist of two different linguistic constructions, i.e. there are two **alternants**.
 - The lexical root does not change in the alternation, i.e. there is some linguistic material in both alternants that remains the same.
 - The difference between these alternants is overtly indicated by the presence of some grammatical linguistic elements.
-- Typically, the overt marking introduces a direction into the alternation, i.e. one alternant consists of less/shorter/zero linguistic elements ('less marked') and one  consists of more/longer/overt linguistic material ('more marked').
+- Typically, the overt marking introduces a **direction** into the alternation, i.e. one alternant consists of less/shorter/zero linguistic elements ('less marked') and one consists of more/longer/overt linguistic material ('more marked').
 - In some cases, the direction of the alternation remains undecidable, i.e. the alternation is **equipollent**.

 Alternations are the basis of all grammatical analysis.
 It includes for example (i) morphological oppositions like singular *Haus* 'house' vs. plural *Häuser* 'houses'; (ii) different grammatical forms like synthetic present *er schläft* 'he sleeps' vs. analytic perfect *er hat geschlafen* 'he has slept'; or (iii) different sentence constructions attested with specific verbs, like transitive *Ich verkaufe das Buch* 'I sell the book' vs. reflexive anticausative with obligatory adverbial *Das Buch verkauft sich gut* 'the book is selling well'.

-#### Clause alternation {.unnumbered}

 Based on this definition of an alternation, a \textsc{clause alternation} is defined as follows: